Tyga Feels Up Kylie Jenner As She Flaunts Itty-Bitty Bikini During Mexico Vacation

 “Looks like Tyga is making the most of his romantic Mexican getaway with Kylie Jenner, and he’s got a healthy handful of booty to prove it!”

 While Tyga and Kylie are getting in the PDA, the rapper also brought along his 4-year-old son King Cairo.
-He posted several photos with his young son as they play in the pool together.
+He posted several photos with his young son as they played in the pool together.
 Tyga has yet to post any photos of Kylie on his Instagram account, but the Jenner has been sure to share plenty of bikini-filled posts on her page.

 Of course, the photos only add fuel to the plastic surgery rumors as Kylie flaunts a fuller and fuller figure.